maccettura/maccettura.github.io/resume.md

 `2016-2017`
 <span class="job-title">Lead .NET Developer, <em>LUX Interactive</em></span>

-- Worked with client to develop software to drive a new luxury rail line service.
+- Developed custom booking software for Brightline to drive a new luxury rail line experience.
 Primarily in charge of writing libraries to support different payment types, most of the libraries had to be portable for use in mobile application.
 - Constructed API endpoints to expose data from the booking system for use in the booking application.

 `2014-2016`
 <span class="job-title">Senior .NET Developer, <em>Enlighten</em></span>

 - Primary backend developer for The Henry Ford’s website redesign.
-Used Sitefinity to manage site content and wrote an API to expose the content to an MVC application.
-Helped develop the large content model.
+Used Sitefinity to manage site content and wrote an API to expose the content to an MVC application, an early version of headless CMS.
+Helped develop the large content model and implemented smart caching strategies to get massive performance out of smaller hardware.
-- Developed the backend of a hybrid web application (MVC/Angular) for a large hospital system using Optimizely CMS.
+- Developed the backend of a hybrid web application (MVC/Angular) for a OhioHealth using Optimizely CMS.
 Wrote web services for the front-end team’s Angular components.
 Utilized the Optimizely Find (Elasticsearch) API for Find a Doctor/Hospital feature of the website.

 `2012-2014`
 <span class="job-title">.NET Developer, <em>Payroll 1</em></span>